solliancenet/azure-synapse-analytics-day/00-setup-workspace.md

 8. Run the `Import WWI Perf Data - Fact Sale Fast` and `Import WWI Perf Data - Fact Sale Slow` pipelines to import the large-sized sale facts into `SQLPool01`.

-## Task 5 - Configure Power BI
+## Task 7 - Configure Power BI

-1. Ensure the `MasterUser` has a Power BI Pro susbcription assigned.
+1. Ensure the `MasterUser` has a Power BI Pro subscription assigned.

 2. Sign in to the [Power BI portal](https://powerbi.com) using the credentials of `MasterUser` and create a new Power BI workspace.
 In the remainder of this guide, this workspace will be referred to as `PowerBIWorkspace`.